 Canine ear care is necessary for preventing the described conditions.
 Regular dog ear cleaning with a quality canine ear wash and watching out for any problem in the ear during the initial stages of a problem can help to prevent possible incurable ear problems.
 A homeopathic product such as Ear Dr. can be an effective natural approach for cleaning canine ears, soothing and conditioning the ear to prevent scratching and itching, plus it is a way to promote complete ear health.
 Ear wax levels should also be kept at normal levels.

-Canine ear plugs are often used to provide a level of canine ear protection, particulary during flying.
+Canine ear plugs are often used to provide a level of canine ear protection, particularly during flying.
 The most popular style is a over the ear product such as Mutt Muffs Hearing Protection for Dogs.

 |